Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 The software distribution archive is in tar gz format and can be extracted using

-    $ tar -zxvf Maui-Smart-Grid-1.0.tar.gz
+    $ tar -zxvf Maui-Smart-Grid-1.0.0.tar.gz

 ### Software Dependencies ###

 The software has the following dependencies and they can be satisfied through various methods.
 During development, `pip` was used to install third-party modules.
+Other options exist for installing the necessary dependencies.

 #### Python Modules Not in the Standard Library ####